Opening Range Breakout

 Three Ways of Managing the Opening Range Breakout Trade

-The opening range breakout strategy is powerful and one of my favorite day trading strategies.
+The opening range breakout strategy is powerful day trading strategy.
 The opening range with the high and low of a candle is easy to identify.
 Let’s assume that you traded the opening range breakout based on a break of the high of the first 5-minute candle of the day during the regular trading hours.

 Now you are long by trading the break of the high of the opening range.
 But how to manage the trade?
 Let me show you 3 ways of managing the trade.